taskex/taskex/README.md

-# TaskEx
+# Taskex

-**TaskEx** is a dynamic platform that bridges the gap between freelancers and businesses, enabling a seamless connection for outsourcing tasks and projects.
+**Taskex** is a dynamic platform that bridges the gap between freelancers and businesses, enabling a seamless connection for outsourcing tasks and projects.
 Whether you're a freelancer seeking new opportunities or a business looking to hire skilled professionals, TaskEx offers an intuitive and efficient way to match the right talent with the right tasks.

-## 🚀 What is TaskEx?
+## 🚀 What is Taskex?

-TaskEx is designed to streamline the process of sourcing and managing freelance work.
+Taskex is designed to streamline the process of sourcing and managing freelance work.
 Our platform allows freelancers to showcase their skills and find projects that match their expertise, while businesses can easily post tasks and hire qualified freelancers.
-With TaskEx, we aim to simplify the way work gets done in the gig economy.
+With Taskex, we aim to simplify the way work gets done in the gig economy.

 ## 🎯 Key Features

 - **Freelancer Dashboard**: A personalized space for freelancers to find and manage work opportunities tailored to their skills.
 - **Client Dashboard**: A dedicated area for businesses to post tasks, review freelancer profiles, and manage ongoing projects.
 - **Survey-Based Customization**: Our platform customizes the user experience based on a brief survey completed during sign-up, ensuring relevant opportunities and tools are provided to each user.
-- **Industry-Specific Categories**: TaskEx supports a wide range of industries, making it easy for both freelancers and clients to find the right match.
+- **Industry-Specific Categories**: Taskex supports a wide range of industries, making it easy for both freelancers and clients to find the right match.
 - **Task Management**: Tools for managing short-term, long-term, one-time, and ongoing tasks efficiently.

 ## 💡 How It Works